tarampampam/3proxy-docker/README.md

 ## Releasing

-New versions publishing is very simple - just make required changes in this repository, update [changelog file](CHANGELOG.md) and "publish" new release using repo releases page.
+Publishing new versions is very simple: just make the required changes in this repository, update the [changelog file](CHANGELOG.md), and "publish" a new release using the repository's releases page.

-Docker images will be build and published automatically.
+Docker images will be built and published automatically.

-> New release will overwrite the `latest` docker image tag in both registers.
+> The new release will overwrite the `latest` docker image tag in both registries.
+>
 ## Changes log

 [![Release date][badge_release_date]][link_releases]